Washington Car Accident Settlement Process and Timeline

 How Long Do I Have to File a Car Accident Lawsuit in Washington?

 In Washington a lawsuit relating to damaged property or personal injury must be commenced within three years of the incident pursuant to Washington Revised Code, Section 4.16.808.
 If you don't file a lawsuit during this time period you will be barred from filing suit later under most circumstances.
 Without the ability to sue you have very little leverage to negotiate a settlement with an insurer, so this deadline is very important.

 Making the wrong decisions following a car accident can cost you dearly.
 Juggling reporting requirements and court filing deadlines while also negotiating with insurers can be daunting.
-The assistance of a lawyer can help ensure your compliance with the various regulations while also pursuing fair compensation on your behalf.
-Contact a local attorney to schedule a free case review to learn more.
+The assistance of a lawyer can help ensure your compliance with the various regulations and can help you to obtain fair compensation for your damages.
+Contact a skilled car accident lawyer in Washington today.

 Contact a qualified attorney.